VirgilSecurity/awesome-virgil/docs/keys-service.rst

 :term:`Virgil Card <Virgil Card>` is the core entity of Virgil services and contains the information about the :term:`Public Keys <Public Key>` and ``Identity`` and the list of key/value pairs that can be used based on application needs.

+POST /virgil-card
+=============

-POST /virgil-card.
-THIS ENDPOINT IS DEPRECATED.
+.. warning:: THIS ENDPOINT IS DEPRECATED.
 USE /virgil-card/actions/create AND /virgil-card/actions/create-global INSTEAD
-=============

 The endpoint creates a :term:`Virgil Card <Virgil Card>` entity.